Maryland CPA Services Built Around State-Specific Decisions

 What is Maryland's income tax rate, and how does the county piggyback tax stack on top?

-Maryland imposes a graduated state income tax with a top rate of 5.75%, plus a county or Baltimore City piggyback income tax ranging from 2.25% to 3.20% depending on jurisdiction.
-Combined top marginal rates approach 8.95% in higher-tax counties (Howard, Montgomery, Prince George's).
+Maryland imposes a graduated state income tax with a top rate of 5.75%, plus a local piggyback income tax ranging from 2.25% to 3.20% depending on jurisdiction.
+Combined top marginal rates can approach 8.95%.
 Form 502 (residents) or 505 (nonresidents and part-year residents) is due April 15.

 Does Maryland really have both an estate tax AND an inheritance tax?